Why You Should Think Twice About Buying Something Because It’s on ‘Sale’

 “Many sale prices — even those that advertise big savings — are bogus discounts, with the same price called a sale price more than half the time,” the report, led by executive editor Kevin Brasler, stated.
 “For several chains Checkbook found most items we tracked were offered at a false discount every week, or almost every week we checked.”

-Checkbook discovered “usually misleading” sales at JCPenney, Kmart, Kohl’s, Macy’s, Neiman Marcus and Sears, which offered sale prices more than 75% of the time.
+Checkbook discovered “usually misleading” sales at JCPenney (save with coupons), Kmart, Kohl’s, Macy’s, Neiman Marcus and Sears, which offered sale prices more than 75% of the time.

 “At Neiman Marcus and Sears, 10 of the items we tracked at each retailer were on sale every time we checked for 10 times,” the report noted.